nbrownus/pushover-desktop-client/README.md

     npm install -g pushover-desktop-client

-Then set up your settings file at `~/.pdc-settings.json`
+Then set up your settings file at `~/.config/pushover-dc/settings.json`

     {
         "secret": "secret obtained from pushover.net"
-      , "deviceId": "device id obtained from pushover.net" , "imageCache": "path to a directory to store app icons" }
+      , "deviceId": "device id obtained from pushover.net" }

 You can override the location of the settings file with the `PUSHOVER_SETTINGS_PATH` environment variable.